-The Government Chief Scientific Adviser, Professor John Beddington, places high priority on this issue and on the important role for food research and innovation.
+The Government Chief Scientific Adviser places high priority on this issue and on the important role for food research and innovation.
 This includes leading a cross-government group to enhance co-ordination and coherence of food and agricultural research across the public sector, and to encourage a more strategic approach.
 This group also engages more widely with industry, research and consumer organisations and NGOs via a Food Research Partnership.
-A key initiative supported by the Partnership has been to develop a UK food research and innovation strategy, which was published in January 2010.

-In addition, GO-Science’s Foresight team is undertaking a project looking at the global future of food and farming1 and how a future global population of 9 billion people can be fed healthily and sustainably.
+In addition, GO-Science’s Foresight team has undertaken a project looking at the global future of food and farming and how a future global population of 9 billion people can be fed healthily and sustainably.